Lluvia

-Lluvia (Spanish for "Rain"; born August 9, 1984, in Mexico City, Mexico) is the ring name of a Mexican luchadora enmascarada, or masked female professional wrestler working for the Mexican professional wrestling promotion Consejo Mundial de Lucha Libre (CMLL) portraying a tecnico ("Good guy") wrestling character.
+Lluvia (Spanish for "Rain"; born August 9, 1984, in Mexico City, Mexico) is the ring name of a Mexican professional wrestler working for the Mexican promotion Consejo Mundial de Lucha Libre (CMLL) portraying a tecnico ("Good guy") wrestling character.
 Lluvia's real name is not a matter of public record, as is often the case with masked wrestlers in Mexico where their private lives are kept a secret from the wrestling fans.
 Lluvia is a second-generation wrestler, the daughter of Sangre Chicana.

 Personal life

 Lluvia is the daughter of professional wrestler Andrés Durán Reyes, better known under the ring name Sangre Chicana ("Chicano Blood") and the sister of Sangre Chicana, Jr. unlike her father or her brother Lluvia decided to work as a tecnico while her father was one of the most famous rulebreakers (also known as a rudo) of the 1980s.
 She is the niece of wrestler Herodes and the cousin of Consejo Mundial de Lucha Libre (CMLL) wrestler Herodes, Jr. She studied psychology at a University before training for her professional wrestling career.
+She is currently married to Ultimo Guerrero, with whom she had a son n 2017.